 Certificate of Ministry

-The Certificate of Ministry (C.Min.) is granted for demonstration of initial competencies associated with being a minister of the gospel (pastor, church planter, missionary) and other ministry leaders.
+The Certificate of Ministry (C.Min.) is granted for demonstration of an initial set of competencies associated with doing ministry according to the Way of Christ and His Apostles.

 - Comprehensive development in character, skills, and knowledge for effective ministry.

 - Recognition of and participation in the centrality of the local church in the plan of God.

 - Ability to master biblical content, to benefit from significant contributions of scholars, and to build strategic models of ministry accordingly.

 Certificate of Ministry Transcript